labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/reset.md

 sealos reset --cluster cluster_name
 ```

-In the above command, `cluster_name` refers to the name of the cluster you want to reset.
+In the above command, `cluster_name` is the name of the cluster you want to reset.

-## Examples
+## Example

-For example, you can use the following command to reset a cluster named `mycluster`:
+For instance, you can use the following command to reset a cluster named `mycluster`:

 ```bash
 sealos reset --cluster mycluster